Drunk Stoned Brilliant Dead (film): Synopsis / cast

+Poster(s)

 Both of the two posters for the film were drawn by Rick Meyerowitz.
 One is deliberately reminiscent of the original poster that Meyerowitz drew for the 1978 comedy Animal House, more correctly known as National Lampoon's Animal House, starring John Belushi.
 In the new film poster, instead of the fictional Delta Tau Chi House, the building portrayed is the National Lampoon magazine's headquarters, which were at 635 Madison Avenue in Manhattan.